Learning Outcomes

 - The planning system applies only to activities falling within the statutory definition of 'development.'

-- Operational development includes most construction, demolition, and significant physical works.
+- Operational development includes most construction, demolition, and significant physical works; section 55(1A) extends this to operations normally undertaken by builders.

-- Section 55(2) sets out explicit exclusions from 'development,' including interior alterations and certain uses within the curtilage of a dwellinghouse.
+- Section 55(2) sets out explicit exclusions from 'development,' including interior alterations not affecting external appearance, certain uses incidental to the enjoyment of a dwellinghouse, agriculture/forestry use of land, and changes within one use class.

 Key Terms and Concepts